Devils–Rangers rivalry: 1995: Devils win Stanley Cup

-The Devils recovered from the crushing defeat to the Rangers in 1994 to win the Stanley Cup the following year in a shocking and improbable sweep of the Detroit Red Wings, though they had to go through another of their own rivals (also a great rival of the Rangers) in 1995 conference finals, the Philadelphia Flyers, who eliminated the Rangers in the second round, making the rivalry during the showdowns between the Stanley Cup champions of the previous two seasons.
+The Devils recovered from the crushing defeat to the Rangers in 1994 to win the Stanley Cup the following year in a shocking and improbable sweep of the Detroit Red Wings, though they had to go through another of their own rivals (also a great rival of the Rangers) in the 1995 conference finals, the Philadelphia Flyers, who eliminated the Rangers in the second round, making the rivalry during the showdowns between the Stanley Cup champions of the previous two seasons.

 When both teams won the Stanley Cup in their respective seasons, the Stanley Cup was awarded on their side of the Hudson River (Rangers won at Madison Square Garden in 1994, the Devils at the Meadowlands in 1995).
 The Devils did not have home ice advantage during their Cup Final.
 In fact, they were the first team to win the Stanley Cup without home ice advantage in any of the four rounds of the playoffs.

 1997 playoffs

 The third Devils–Rangers playoff series occurred just three years later.
-The Rangers, led by Mark Messier, Wayne Gretzky, Brian Leetch, and Mike Richter, eliminated the Devils in the 1997 Eastern Conference semifinals, winning four games in a row after losing game one.
+The Rangers, led by Mark Messier, Wayne Gretzky, Brian Leetch, and Mike Richter, eliminated the Devils in the 1997 conference semifinals, winning four games in a row after losing game one.
 In game five, Adam Graves scored an overtime wraparound goal to give the Rangers the series win.
 New Jersey was limited to just five goals in the five-game series, including two shutout losses.

 1998–2006

 From the start of 1998, however, rivalry momentum began to shift in favor of the Devils.
 New Jersey dominated New York during the regular season in the late 1990s and early 2000s.
 At one point, the Devils had an unbeaten streak against the Rangers throughout 23 regular season games going 15–0–8, starting on February 17, 1997, and ending March 31, 2001, an undefeated streak spanning four years.

+On September 19, 2001, the Devils and Rangers played a pre-season game at Madison Square Garden in what was the first sporting event in New York City following the September 11 attacks at the World Trade Center.
+Players from both teams stood together in solidarity along the red line for a moment of silence prior to the game.